 - Watch the Convictions, Persuasions, and Opinions video and the Core Values video on this page.

-Core Christian beliefs that we understand to be the essence of Christianity.
+Core Christian beliefs that we believe are the essence of Christianity.

 Authority of Scripture

-The sole basis of our beliefs is the Bible, the sixty-six canonical books of the Old and New Testaments.
-The Bible is the Word of God, fully true; our final authority in all matters of faith, practice and lifestyle.
+The sole basis of our beliefs is the Bible, the 66 canonical books of the Old and New Testaments.
+The Bible is the Word of God, fully true; our final authority in all matters of faith, practice, and lifestyle.

 There is One true God who exists eternally in three Persons: God the Father, God the Son, and God the Holy Spirit, who are of one substance and equal in power and glory.